FaceFX/FaceFX-UE4/Documentation/Troubleshooting.md

 + **Morph bug** Due to a [potential issue with UE4](https://answers.unrealengine.com/questions/290685/morph-targets-not-updating-from-matinee-tab.html), morphs may not update correctly when played from the Matinee tab.

+#### FaceFX Animations do not play from the Sequencer tab in OSX

+On the Mac platform, there are known issues playing FaceFX animations from the Sequencer window.
+Bone animations will work when scrubbing the time from the Sequencer tab, but morphs may not update during scrubbing.
+Hitting play from the Sequencer tab will not update audio, bones or morph animations during playback.
+Use the **Play in Editor** feature to see updates to both morph and bones animations.

 #### All other issues

 Make sure there are no FaceFX warnings or errors in the log (launch the Unreal Editor with the **-Log** option).
 Otherwise, let us know, so we can add the issue here!